btholt/complete-intro-to-sql/lessons/02-databases-and-tables/B-tables.md

 );
 ```

+> INT, INT4 or INTEGER are the same thing.
+Feel free to use what suits you.
+Similarly DEC, FIXED, and DECIMAL are the same thing.

 This will create our first table for us to start using.
 We will get into data types in the next lesson but know that it has a unique ID and a unique title.

 To see the table you created, run `\d` in your psql instance to see it and the the sequence that you created.
 The sequence stores the `id` counter.